Skiing in Europe should be on every skier's list. The Alps of Austria,

 season, traditional on mountain dining in centuries old chalets, with modern Doppelmayr ski lifts and posh lodging for a luxury ski vacation in the Alps.

-plus thousands of acres of open bowl off-piste skiing from
+trails and plus thousands of acres of open bowl off-piste skiing from

 St Anton to Stuben,